-F1 was literally halted on the grid back in March, when the much anticipated start to the season was cancelled in Melbourne’s Albert Park.
-The good news is racing is back underway, albeit in a very different format within the borders of Europe.
-Find out exactly how to watch and stream every F1 race live right here!
+F1 was literally halted on the grid back in March, when the much-anticipated start to the season was cancelled in Melbourne’s Albert Park.
+The good news is that those behind the scenes have still managed to put on 17 races.
+Find out exactly how to watch and stream them all here!

 Formula 1 TV Preview

 F1 is back, with the 2020 season set to finally getting underway in Austria.
 Motoracing fans will be delighted to see some wheel to wheel action after constant coronavirus postponements and see Lewis Hamilton target Michael Schumacher’s record of seven World Championship wins.